Thousands without water and power amid bitter weather in Ireland

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Tens of thousands of homes and businesses in Ireland are without water and electricity amid a bitter cold snap across the whole island.
+Tens of thousands of homes and businesses in Ireland are without water and electricity amid a bitter cold snap on the island.

 The severe winter weather has led to the closure of some schools and some public transport restrictions as well as the cancellation of several healthcare services.